NullNoname/chromarks/README.md

 If you loved original Chromarks (or Chrookmarks), please consider manually installing my unofficial branch which is based on the last-good version (2.5.0): https://github.com/NullNoname/chromarks/tree/unofficial

+You can read my speculation of what happened to Chromarks extension at the end of this page.
+(Look at "What happened to Chromarks, anyway?")

 ## File structure changes from 2.5.0 to 2.6.0
 * renamed:js/background.js -> background.js
 * renamed:js/options.js -> options.js